12 Helpful Tips for Renting Villas in Jamaica

-That means you’ll have a butler, chauffeur/tour guide, personal chef, cleaning staff, and laundry service at villas like Villa Serenity.
+That means you’ll have a butler, chauffeur/tour guide, personal chef, cleaning staff, and laundry service at villas like Villa Serenity by the sea.

-Depending on how all-inclusive you want your stay to be, there may be extra expenses at the end of your visit.
+Depending on how all-inclusive you want your stay to be, extra expenses may be at the end of your visit.

 Each villa features different amenities.
-Some are all-inclusive, others offer add-on packages, and still, others have very limited choices.
+Some are all-inclusive, others offer add-on packages, and others have minimal choices.

-Many villas include packages that you can purchase in advance, so there aren’t any surprise costs at the end.
+Luxury villas in Jamaica offer all-inclusive meals, drinks, activities, and transportation packages that you can purchase in advance, so there aren’t any surprise costs at the end.

 Check for packages before you book a Jamaica villa rental.